+Related Regulations, Standards, and Implementation Tools

+Implementation Guidance

 Use Case A: Knowing who the User is in an absolute sense is not needed as data is not being sent to any external data set.
 Primarily, account controls are in place to ensure the same person is using the app each time.
 For this walking app, possession of a smartphone may be sufficient to allow someone to use it without any additional need for authentication or need to set up a unique user ID and password to access the app.

 Use Case B: Knowing the user’s absolute identity is not needed but minimal account controls (e.g., user ID and password) should be established as the app will allow information to be sent to an existing data set, and these data sets will need some ability to be linked, in part showing evidence an individual has control over both the app data and a right to access the existing data set.